Killerbacon34/Bryant-Huang-BU.github.io/README.md

-# CSI3335 Project Virtual Environment Setup
+# CSI3335 Group Project QueryQuintet

 This repository is the QueryQuintet Team repository.
 Setup for the virtual environment is below. **Please use Python 3.10 and above**

 ## Description